 Choose your ground

-Your first big decision, where to place your plot.
-To get the best out of your crops, this is so important.
-You should choose a spot where your veggies will have full exposure to sun, away from shady areas.
+Your first big decision is where to place your plot.
+Getting the best out of your crops is so important.
+You should choose a spot where your veggies will have full exposure to the sun, away from shady areas.
 Ensure your plot is in a stable area, not somewhere that is prone to flooding.
 You should also ensure you can shelter your plants from the wind.
-This can be done using barriers such as a fence or a hedge, or hay bale for something temporary.
-For reference, a 1m wind break can protect 5m.
-The spot should be away from long grass so that slugs and snails have no-where to hide if they decide to attack your plot.
-Depending on your location, the wind breaks can usually be removed at the end of Spring as the winds die down.
+This can be done using barriers such as a fence or a hedge, or a hay bale for something temporary.
+For reference, a 1m windbreak can protect 5m.
+The spot should be away from long grass so that slugs and snails have nowhere to hide if they decide to attack your plot.
+Depending on your location, the windbreaks can usually be removed at the end of Spring as the winds die down.

 Start small, don’t take on too much too soon.
 A small plot is manageable and over time your plot size can increase alongside your confidence.